-I Lead Maroon is a new leadership certificate program sponsored by the Division of Student Affairs and is open to any undergraduate student.
-Throughout the program, you will have one on one leadership coaching that will challenge you to reflect on your learning and map your leadership experiences over time.
+The Maroon & White Leadership Fellows / Society is a leadership certificate program sponsored by the Division of Student Affairs and is open to any undergraduate student.
+Throughout the program, you will have one-on-one leadership coaching that will challenge you to reflect on your learning and map your leadership experiences over time.
 The program will culminate with a leadership capstone experience, the Leadership Engagement Project.
-Participants who successfully complete the I Lead Maroon program will be inducted into the Maroon and White Society.
+Participants who successfully complete The Maroon & White Leadership Fellows program will be inducted into The Maroon & White Leadership Society.
 Our goal for participants is to have you graduate from Texas A&M University with a deeper understanding of who you are as a leader and how you can make an impact in your respective communities.
-If you are interested in learning through leadership, then this program is for you!Visit the I Lead Maroon page to learn more
+If you are interested in learning through leadership, then this program is for you!

 Aside from supporting our fraternities and sororities, the Office of Fraternity and Sorority Life offers a number of leadership and personal development programs, some of which do not require membership in a Greek chapter.
 Unlike other leadership opportunities on campus, these programs not only support the development of your cultural identity, but they also strengthen your unique leadership skill set.